 Alas, when all is said and done, the only thing left is to look back on a bundle that deserved far more attention than it got; as I’m sure developers and fans alike will agree with me on.
 Heck, of all the different bundles out there, this always seemed like the one worth supporting, and not just ‘because, cheap indie games’ either.
 But it’s true what they say: all good things must come to an end.

-On a somewhat kinda slightly related note, KyttaroGames may be done with Bundle In A Box, but they’ve still got their hands full, as indicated by the teasing of… something something RPG?
-I think?
-Not sure, as details are too vague at this point.
+On a somewhat slightly related note, KyttaroGames may be done with Bundle In A Box, but they’ve still got their hands full, as indicated by the teasing of… something something RPG.
+I think.
+Not sure, as details are too vague.
 Here’s to an interesting and different experience, like their puzzler, Droidscape: Basilica.
 A spin-off, perhaps?